IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 Learning curveSteepGentle

 If you are building a single-strategy options bot for US tickers, Tastytrade's API is more pleasant.
-If you are building anything else, IBKR is the only of the two that will keep up.
+If you are building anything else, IBKR is the only one of the two that will keep up.

 2. Fees โ€” and why they aren't the headline